 Wake up in Stirling, grab breakfast, and then explore the castle

 All visitors to Stirling should take a trip up to Stirling Castle, so rise early to squeeze in a visit.
-The castle once guarded the main crossing point over the River Forth, so all armies traveling north or south had to pass here and several important battles have occurred within view of Stirling Castle's ramparts.
-Because "to hold Stirling was to have Scotland", the town became known as the Key to Scotland!
+The castle once guarded the main crossing point over the River Forth, so all armies traveling north or south had to pass here, and several important battles have occurred within view of Stirling Castle's ramparts.
+Because "to hold Stirling was to have Scotland," the town became known as the Key to Scotland!
 The castle was a favored royal residence for the Stuart monarchs, only rivaled by Edinburgh.
 Three kings were born in this castle, and Mary Queen of Scots was crowned here.

 When you're ready, make the one-hour drive to Edinburgh, the beautiful capital of Scotland.
-Check into your hotel then set out to explore.
-The Old Town is the heart of Edinburgh, and a walk along the historic Royal Mile will help gain your bearings.
+Check into your hotel, then set out to explore.
+The Old Town is the heart of Edinburgh, and a walk along the historic Royal Mile will help you gain your bearings.
 Look for the David Hume Statue and rub its toe for good luck, then pop into the World's End, a pub set within a 16th-century building.
 After finishing a pint, continue along the mile to the Palace of Holyroodhouse, which is the official royal residence in Scotland and is open to the public year-round.

 Day 15: Explore Edinburgh Castle